Wayne's life was turned upside down by a major injury

 “Everyone has been incredibly welcoming, helpful and supportive.
 I am immensely proud to be a part of the organisation.
 Who knew that your landlord could provide so much support?”

-Futures Gateways has worked with around 100 people since 2016 and offers a range of services to help people in our communities improve their quality of life.
-Whether it’s training, life skills, volunteering, work experience or playing a more active role in society, Futures Gateways can help.
+Our employment advice team has worked with around 100 people since 2016 and offers a range of services to help people in our communities improve their quality of life.
+Whether it’s training, life skills, volunteering, work experience or playing a more active role in society, we can help.

-For more information on Futures Gateways, visit our job training page.
+For more information, visit our employment advice page.